Yejay/automatic-summarization-tool/backend/README.md

 1. Update the `evaluate_summaries` function in `evaluate_summaries.py`
 2. Ensure new metrics are calculated and returned in the results

-## 9. Testing

-(Note: Add information about your testing strategy and how to run tests once implemented.)

 ## 10. Performance Considerations